N. M. Perera: Minister of Finance

 He was reappointed as Minister of Finance in 1970, when the United Front won the 1970 general elections.
 He served as Minister of Finance from 10 May 1970 to 2 September 1975.
-Perera faced a budget deficit and first attempted to increase government tax revenue.
-In October 1970, he demonetized with the denominations of Rupees 50 and 100 to flush out black money.
-This failed to increase government tax revenue at the significant operational cost to the Central Bank.
-The 1971 Janatha Vimukthi Peramuna Insurrection of left-wing youths to the leftist government by surprise and was almost toppled.
-He initiated a program of nationalization of private property and industries.
-It stunted both domestic and foreign investment in industry and development, unemployment and inflation remained unchecked.
-By 1974, the budget deficits of $195 million and Ceylon was facing a foreign exchange crisis.
-This was party due to global macro economic conditions of the such as the 1973 oil crisis as well as the results of government policies such as the Bandaranaike government's attempts to centralise the economy and implement price controls which resulted in declining revenue from coconut, rubber and tea exports and increased food-importation costs.
-In September 1975, N. M. Perera and other LSSP ministers were removed by Prime Minister Sirima Bandaranaike.
-In the 1977 general elections, which the United National Party won with a total landslide of 5/6 of the seats, the LSSP like other leftist parties suffered a complete defeat and lost all of its seats.
-Perera lost his parliamentary seat in Yatiyantota.
+Facing a substantial budget deficit, Perera first attempted to increase government revenue through taxation.
+In October 1970, he initiated the demonetization of the 50- and 100-Rupee notes in an effort to flush out black money.
+The measure, however, failed to generate significant additional revenue and imposed considerable operational costs on the Central Bank.
+The 1971 Janatha Vimukthi Peramuna (JVP) Insurrection took the leftist government by surprise and threatened to topple it.
+In the aftermath, Perera advanced a program of nationalizing private property and industries.
+These measures, however, discouraged both domestic and foreign investment, while unemployment and inflation remained unresolved.
+By 1974, the budget deficit had reached $195 million, and Ceylon was facing a severe foreign exchange crisis.
+This situation was partly due to global economic pressures such as the 1973 oil crisis and partly the result of domestic policies — including the Bandaranaike government’s efforts to centralize the economy and enforce price controls — which contributed to declining revenues from coconut, rubber, and tea exports, as well as increased food-importation costs.
+In September 1975, N. M. Perera and other LSSP ministers were dismissed by Prime Minister Sirima Bandaranaike.
+In the 1977 general elections, which the United National Party won with a landslide of 5/6 of the seats, the LSSP, along with other leftist parties, suffered a complete defeat and lost all parliamentary representation.
+Perera himself lost his long-held Yatiyantota seat.